Symbolism: Love Symbols

 The best known, universal symbol of love is the heart-shaped ideograph, and it symbolizes the core of romantic love, affectionate emotion, and caring.

 Robert Frost wrote: "My love is like a red, red rose that's newly sprung in June."
 This line draws a comparison between romantic love and a red rose, but it has its roots in religion.
 Today it symbolizes passion, physical desire, and many facets of love.
 In Greek mythology, it is associated with the goddess Aphrodite, and in Christianity, it is associated with the Virgin Mary.

 A white rose depicts divine love, a yellow rose friendship, and a pink rose infatuation or romantic feelings.

 Also called the crux ansata, the key to life or the cross of life, the Ankh is probably the best known among ancient Egyptian symbols.
 It looks like the Christian cross that makes a loop at the top, and it commonly represents life and immortality.
 However, it is little known that the Ankh also symbolizes fertility, and some scholars have argued that it represents the female genitalia.
 Another interpretation is that it also symbolizes the union between Isis and Osiris after she resurrected him from the dead.
 This is not a common association, though.

 This little known and obscure Egyptian symbol "is a heavily beaded necklace characterized by a crescent front, heavy collar and a counterweight at the back (to keep it in place)" that also doubled as a percussion instrument in ancient Egypt.
 It was worn with the hope that it would bring the bearer fertility, potency, joy, and good luck.
 The menat is also known as the menit or menet.

 Swans And Doves

-The Greek goddess of love, Aphrodite, and her Roman counterpart, Venus, goddess of love and desire, are symbolized by a swan.
+The Greek goddess Aphrodite, and her Roman counterpart, Venus, goddess of desire and love, are symbolized by a swan.
 A popular depiction of love is two swans opposite each other with beaks touching.
 The shape their necks forms looks like a heart, and this, at least in modern culture, reinforces its symbolism.
 Swans mate for life.